 - Optional toppings: salsa, sliced avocado, shredded lettuce, taco sauce and/or sour cream

-- In a large skillet, cook beef over medium heat until no longer pink; drain.
+- Preheat oven to 350°.
+In a large skillet, cook beef over medium heat until no longer pink; drain.
 Stir in enchilada sauce, taco seasoning and cumin; heat through.

 - Heat rice according to package directions.
 Spread each tortilla with about 2 tablespoonfuls beans.
-Spread 1 cup meat mixture into a greased 13-in. x 9-in. baking dish.
+Spread 1 cup meat mixture into a greased 13x9-in. baking dish.
 Layer with 4 tortillas and a third of the rice, a third of the remaining meat mixture and a third of the cheese.
 Repeat layers.
-Top with the remaining tortillas, rice and meat mixture (dish will be full).
+Top with remaining tortillas, rice and meat mixture (dish will be full).

-- Cover and bake at 350° for 20 minutes.
+- Cover and bake 20 minutes.
 Sprinkle with remaining cheese.
 Uncover; bake 10-15 minutes longer or until cheese is melted.
-Let stand for 10 minutes before serving.
+Let stand 10 minutes before serving.
 Serve with toppings of your choice.
 Yield: 12 servings.

 Sort By :